florentaden/nnd_declustering/README.md

 	- hour
 	- minute
 	- second
-	- time: first event is 0, can be second, day, etc..)
+	- time: first event is 0, can be second, day, etc..
 	- latitude
 	- longitude
+	- depth: not taken account in the current version.
+However, easy to implement.
 	- magnitude

 The output will add the following columns: